programs

 Performative Media as Artistic Practice, Research, and Public Action

-Over the duration of the course, you will learn to build your own audiovisual performances using tools like TouchDesigner, Ableton, and MadMapper.
-More importantly, you will learn to use these technologies as an extension of your own physical expression.
-Through a combination of mindfulness exercises, technical workshops, and public experiments, you will develop the skills to create work that moves beyond the gallery and into the world.
-The program culminates in a final public performance where you will translate your conceptual research into a live, mediated experience.
+Over the duration of the course, you’ll learn to build your own audiovisual performances using tools like TouchDesigner, Ableton, and MadMapper.
+More importantly, you’ll learn to use these technologies as an extension of your own physical expression.
+Through a combination of mindfulness exercises, technical workshops, and public experiments, you’ll develop skills, confidence, and courage to create work that moves beyond the gallery and into the world.